sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     !![MDK](img_7.12.png)

+    >To run this app in your branded client, you need to add Mobile Cards and Fiori Client app URL schemes (`com.sap.content2go`,`com.sap.fiori.client.xcallbackurl`)  in the info.plist.

 [OPTION END]

->Once you have scanned and onboarded using the onboarding URL, it will be remembered.
-When you Log out and onboard again, you will be asked either to continue to use current application or to scan new QR code.

-[DONE]
+[VALIDATE_3]
 [ACCORDION-END]

 ---

-Congratulations, you have successfully implemented Deep Linking to Another App from your MDK App and you are now all set to [Use OData Annotations to Add CRUD Functionality to an MDK App](cp-mobile-dev-kit-annotations).
+Congratulations, you have successfully implemented Deep Linking to Another App from your MDK App and you can continue with the remaining tutorials in this mission.

 ---